Health Services

 If your student is ill, please encourage them to come to the clinic.
 Any communication regarding illness should come from the clinic in order for the absence to be excused.

 Please keep in mind that KISD has a 24-hour rule regarding fever, vomiting, and diarrhea.
 Keep your student home until they are free of any of these symptoms for 24 hours.
+Please also keep your child home if they have a pending PCR-Covid Test.

 Sick Students with Cell Phones

-Students who contact their parents by personal cell phone for medication or for an illness or injury that has not been assessed by the nurse will be handled through Attendance and, if taken home, will be dismissed as a parent excused absence.
+Students who contact their parents by personal cell phone for medication or for an illness or injury that has not been assessed by the nurse will be handled through Attendance and, if taken home, will be dismissed as a parent-excused absence.

 Katy ISD follows the Texas Department of State Health Services recommendation for immunization compliance in order for a student to attend school.
 The law requires that all students be up-to-date as medically feasible in order to attend classes.
 The immunization vaccine requirements for each grade level are listed on the Katy ISD website.
 Exemptions to the immunization requirements are allowable on an individual basis for medical contraindications, reasons for conscience-including religious belief, and active duty with the armed forces of the United States.